Statistical Significance of Clustering using Soft Thresholding: Simulation

 In this section, we compare the power properties of these various SigClust hypothesis tests.
-This is based on a mean mixture of two normal distributions, $.5N(0,\Lambda)+.5N(\mu,\Lambda)$, where $\mu=(a,0,\cdots,0)$ with $a=0,10,20$ and $\Lambda=\text{diag}(\underbrace{v,\cdots,v}_w,1,\cdots,1)$ a diagonal matrix.
-We choose $v=10$ and $w=10$ here.
+This is based on a mean mixture of two normal distributions, $.5N(0,\Lambda)+.5N(\mu,\Lambda)$, where $\mu=(a,0,\cdots,0)$ with $a=0,30,40$ and as above $\Lambda=\text{diag}(\underbrace{v,\cdots,v}_w,1,\cdots,1)$ a diagonal matrix.
+Here we focus on a similar setting as in the middle panel of Figure 2 with $v=30$ and $w=1$.
 When $a=0$, the distribution reduces to a single Gaussian distribution.
-The larger the $a$, the greater the signal.
+The larger the $a$, the stronger the signal.
 The theoretical null distribution is $N(0,\Lambda^*)$, where $\Lambda^*=\text{diag}(\lambda_1+0.25a^2,\lambda_2,\cdots,\lambda_d)$.
-The empirical distributions of $p$-values are shown in Figure \ref{figure2}.
-As expected, the true method is very powerful under the alternative hypothesis and meanwhile can control the type-I error well under the null hypothesis ($a=0$).
-Both the hard and combined methods give reasonable performance relative to the true method in this setting.
-On the other hand, the sample method is very conservative (more large $p$-values than expected from the uniform distribution) under the null hypothesis and also lacks power under the alternative hypothesis when the signal is not big ($a=10$).
-It gains some power (the curve bends toward the upper left corner) as the signal increases ($a=20$).
+The empirical distributions of $p$-values based on 100 replications are shown in Figure \ref{figure2}.
+As expected, the true method (upper left) is very powerful under the alternative hypothesis and meanwhile can control the type-I error well under the null hypothesis ($a=0$).
+The hard method (lower left) is grossly anti-conservative, since the solid curve bends far above the diagonal.
+The sample method (upper right) is too conservative, since the solid curve bends way below, and even for $a=30$, is very low.
+The soft method (lower right) is close to the diagonal at $a=0$, and is more powerful than the sample, in terms of bending upwards when there is signal in the data.